swestner-loyalty/API-Guide/Home.md

   You must follow the [API First Principle](#api-first), more specifically:

-  *   You must define APIs first, before coding its implementation, [using OpenAPI as specification language](#101)
+  *   You must define APIs first, before coding its implementation, using OpenAPI as specification language](#must-provide-api-specification-using-openapi)

   *   You must design your APIs consistently with these guidelines;

   *   You must call for early review feedback from peers and client developers for all component external facing APIs

   ## **MUST** provide API specification using OpenAPI